nbaldzhiev/news-site/README.md

 ## Important about Pexels API

 The Pexels API is not completely free and it has a limit of 500 requests a month per API key.
-So, at some point, this website can actually not load any images which would mean that the montly requests limit has been reached.
+So, at some point, this website could actually stop loading any images which would mean that the montly requests limit has been reached.